What Is a Road Bike? Types and Pros and Cons Explained

 • or standard 53/39T

 It can be overwhelming for beginners to orient themselves in drivetrains.
-So, what does the number of teeth influence?
+So, what is the influence of the number of teeth?

 The more teeth, the larger the chainring and the harder the gears.
 With the cassette, it’s the exact opposite.
 The larger the sprocket, the easier the gear.